 Frequently Asked Questions About Vaping PDF for online viewing or printing.
 No-nonsense information from the MA Department of Public Health.
 This is the brochure we’ve been giving to parents and teachers in our community.

 Vaping Conversation Guide from the American Lung Association - tips and suggestions based on science about how to have effective conversations and keep lines of communication open with children and youth.

 Talk with Your Teen About E-Cigarettes: A Tip Sheet for Parents This one is from the United States Surgeon General’s Office.

-MyLifeMyQuit - Quitting Resource for Teens
+MyLifeMyQuit - Quitting Resource for Teens/Youth

 Vaping increases risk of chronic lung disease by 30%, according to new study (December, 2019 and still relevant)

-This USA Today article highlights the results of a recent, large study about the effects of vaping over several years.
+This USA Today article highlights the results of a large study about the effects of vaping over several years.
 Research shows that vaping increases risk of lung diseases like emphysema, asthma and bronchitis by 30% - a lot!.
 The link to the journal article with the original research is also here.
 (We don't recommend the video at the top of the article - it's an overview of vaping that isn't great and isn't related to this specific article.)
 By Jorge L. Ortiz, from USA Today

 If you are an educator, student, or someone else interested in vaping curricula or vaping discipline policies for schools, we have a bunch of info on that too.
 We also have more links to longer articles and research if you want to dive deeper into this topic.
 Feel free to contact 4SC Coordinator Ilana and let her know what you are looking for!